-Project Log.
-Students are also required to submit a Project Log recording all dates and outcomes of supervision meetings, records of research and other activity undertaken, sketch books, photographic records of site visits and any models created.
+Assessment 2.
+The second assessment includes a Thesis (Dissertation), poster/presentation, viva and project management report, which is based on regular monitoring of project activities, which the student has performed throughout the project duration.
+Students are also required to submit a log of supervision meetings, records of research activity undertaken, sketch books, photographic records of site visits and any models created.